fuzhouch/hashbld/README.md

 ``libstdc++``.

 **Issue 3: It is not always safe**.
-To solve issue 1 and 2, Hashlink includes dependencies sourre code as part of its own repo.
+To solve issue 1 and 2, Hashlink includes dependencies source code as part of its own repo.
 However they are not upgraded often, results in old versions used for many years (e.g., Hashlink uses old pcre version back to 2018, which was upgraded in master branch at March 25, 2023, see